deivid-rodriguez/byebug/CONTRIBUTING.md

 `byebug` will fail to work properly, so make sure you have always the last patch level releases of Ruby installed.

+Also, if you are developing on linux, make sure you have the GNU indent utility installed for automatic check of code style in C files.
+If you're developing in MacOSX, just make sure you keep a consistent style if you edit the C-extension files.
+Travis CI will do the automatic check anyways.

 ## Getting started